 How to get monetized on YouTube

-YouTube’s Partner Program is the hub for in-app features that help you make money on YouTube.
+YouTube’s Partner Program is the hub for in-app features that make you money.
 While creators need to meet certain eligibility requirements to enroll, YouTube has recently made the program more accessible by making it available in more regions.
 It’s also introduced a new, lower tier that’s easier to reach.

 - Abide by the YouTube channel monetization policies.
 These include the YouTube Community Guidelines, AdSense program policies, Creator responsibility policies, and more.

-- Be in a region where the YouTube Partner Program is available (see full list below).
+- Be in a region where the YouTube Partner Program is available (you’ll find the full list below).

 - Have no active Community Guidelines strikes on your channel.